gabrieletassoni/schema_based_api/README.md

 * [JWT](https://github.com/jwt/ruby-jwt) for authentication.
 * [CanCanCan](https://github.com/CanCanCommunity/cancancan) for authorization.
 * [Ransack](https://github.com/activerecord-hackery/ransack) query engine for complex searches going beyond CRUD's listing scope.
-* Catch all routing rule to add basic crud operations to any AR model in the app.
+* Catch all routing rule to automatically add basic crud operations to any AR model in the app.

 ## Usage
 How to use my plugin.